-The technology and weight distribution is ideal for reducing the impact delivery period and in this way, you can preserve more energy.
+The technology and weight distribution are ideal for reducing the impact delivery period and in this way, you can preserve more energy.
 Actually, this is the first time I experience a pair of gloves that can effectively accomplish it.
 This factor alone can convince boxers to give this pair a shot.

 IMF padding can be the reason why you may prefer this pair.
 It is injected and is molded that provides a natural fit for fists.
 This also distributes the shock evenly and minimizes the shock in a very short amount of time.
 The attached thumb’s position is at the right place and does not bother you while punching, or closing your hands, and considering the price; the leather quality is not bad at all.

 Also, this one’s price is not as high as the other gloves on the list.